reuben-thomas/tp/docs/UserGuide.md

 **Q**: Who has access to employee data?<br>
 **A**:
-Only Admin users or IT staff users that are logged in can access and read the employee data.
+Only users that are logged in can access and read the employee data.

 ## Known issues

 1. **When using multiple screens**, if you move the application to a secondary screen, and later switch to using only the primary screen, the GUI will open off-screen.
 The remedy is to delete the `preferences.json` file created by the application before running the application again.
-2. **If you minimize the Help Window** and then run the `help` command (or use the `Help` menu, or the keyboard shortcut `F1`) again, the original Help Window will remain minimized, and no new Help Window will appear.
-The remedy is to manually restore the minimized Help Window.
+2. **If you minimize any of the Pop-Up Help/Login/Register Windows** and then run the `help/login/register` command (or use the corresponding menu buttons or keyboard shortcuts) again, the original Window will remain minimized, and no  new window will appear.
+The remedy is to manually restore the minimized window in your operating system.
-3. You might not see icons rendering correctly depending on your Operating System.
+3. **You might not see icons rendering correctly** depending on your Operating System or the fonts you have installed.
    We are working on allowing icons to be universally visible.

 ## Command summary